 Membership is £35 per annum which runs from 1st April until 31st March each year

 Download a membership form from the website and either apply online, bring the completed form along to a training session or send it by post to the address on the form.
 You will then shortly receive a welcome letter with your membership details.

 Where do you meet?

 We currently meet in the cafe at the English Institute of Sport on Tuesday nights for long runs and Thursday nights for interval training.
 Please turn up for 6pm, ready to run.
-We also hold Saturday morning hill sessions from Oughtibridge Woods in Oughtibridge.
+We also hold Monday evening track sessions at Woodbourn Road Stadium, and Saturday morning hill sessions from Oughtibridge Woods in Oughtibridge.

 How long can I expect to be running for?

 A typical training session will last between 45 and 90 minutes, depending on your ability.
 No one will make you train for any longer then you feel comfortable doing, so if you’re new to training then you can take it easy to being with.

 There are changing rooms and showers at the EIS.
 Use of the changing rooms and showers is £2.50 unless you are a member of Sheffield International Venues (SIV).
 Lockers cost 50p (refundable).
 There is free parking in the car park at the EIS.